Books of Blood: "The Madonna"

-A man named Jerry is trying to talk a local shady businessman into financing the redevelopment of an old swimming pool complex.
-However, the pool has some mysterious inhabitants in the form of nude teenage girls who flee should Jerry or his would-be financial backer encounter them.
-Curiosity leads Jerry and the businessman to explore the complex and they separately discover a swimming pool in the centre.
+A man named Jerry is trying to talk a local shady businessman, Garvey, into financing the redevelopment of an old swimming pool complex.
+However, both men discover the pool has some mysterious inhabitants in the form of nude teenage girls who flee should Jerry or Garvey encounter them.
+Curiosity leads the men to explore the complex and they separately discover a swimming pool in the centre.
 It is unlike the other pools in the building in that it is full, glows with a strange light, and appears to be inhabited by some misshapen life-form: the Madonna.
-While the businessman flees and mutilates himself in horror before falling into the Thames and drowning, Jerry stays and sleeps with one of the girls, returning home to wake up the following morning and discover he has been transformed into a woman.
+After encountering the Madonna, Garvey discovers he is being physically reshaped and mutilates himself in horror before falling into the Thames and drowning, while Jerry returns home and wakes up the following morning to discover he has been transformed into a woman.
 When he returns to the complex to find it being demolished, he dives into the pool to join the girls and the Madonna within.